sejinpark0209/geoquakes/README.md

 #### Part 4.
 Add pins to your map
 Once you've got the map to show up, your next goal is to drop a single pin on San Francisco.
 This is a sanity check.
 - Next, can you add only the first earthquake to the map?
-- Can you add pins for *all* the earthquakes to the map?
+- Once you have one earthquake pin, add pins for *all* the earthquakes to the map?

 #### Bonus:
 Extend your template:
-- Calculate how long ago the quake occurred and add it to the page.
-E.g. "28 hours ago".
+- Calculate how long ago the quake occurred, and add that information to the page in a readable format like "28 hours ago".
 Currently, the time that the API returns is in Unix time (seconds since 1/1/1970).
 That's a nice format for computers, but not a nice format for humans.
+Hint: Write a helper method to convert the times.
 - Parse the title to only include the location, E.g. Instead of "M 4.2 - 1km ESE of Fontana, California", it should just say "Fontana, California."
 - Create a visual indicator of the magnitude of a quake.
 For instance, maybe a 4.0 is indicated by a "yellow" dot, a 5.0 by an "orange" dot, and anything larger is "red".